-- The measures would set a new \$25/hr minimum wage standard for certain workers at private hospitals, hospital-based facilities and dialysis clinics, but completely exclude workers who do the exact same job at public hospitals, clinics, and health care facilities, including all University of California and county hospitals and clinics. - The measures also completely exclude workers at health care facilities not affiliated with hospitals, including community health clinics, Planned Parenthood clinics, nursing homes, medical centers, and more. - Last, the measures apply to non-clinical workers like janitors, housekeepers and landscapers at hospital-based facilities, but exclude clinical workers like nursing assistants, medical technicians, and other workers in non-covered facilities.
+- The measures would set a new \$25/hr minimum wage standard for certain workers at private hospitals, hospital-based facilities and dialysis clinics, but completely exclude workers who do the exact same job at public hospitals, clinics, and health care facilities, including all University of California and county hospitals and clinics. - The measures also completely exclude workers at health care facilities not affiliated with hospitals, including community health clinics, Planned Parenthood clinics, nursing homes, medical centers, and more. - The measures apply to non-clinical workers like janitors, housekeepers and landscapers at hospital-based facilities, but exclude clinical workers like nursing assistants, medical technicians, and other workers in non-covered facilities. - In fact, the vast majority of health care workers in each city are excluded by the measures.